vyshnaviJammi/Online-Quiz-Application/README.md

 Features
 User Authentication: Secure login and registration for users.

-Quiz Management: Admins can create, edit, and delete quizzes.

 User Participation: Users can take quizzes and view their results.

 Responsive Design: The application is designed to be responsive and user-friendly.